 Need a break from reading legal textbooks?
 On the main floor of the law library (near the stairs) is the law library’s recreational reading collection.
-The collection has an eclectic assortment of fiction and non-fiction and includes recent best sellers, mysteries and even cookbooks.
+The collection has an eclectic assortment of fiction and non-fiction and includes recent best sellers, mysteries and cookbooks.

 Featured Book from the Recreational Reading Collection